timschott/interview-prep/ds/ml-conceptual.md

 * what is specificity?
   * true negatives / true negative + false positives
   * true negative rate
+  * (divide by first COL)
+  * and 1 - specificity is "false positive rate"
 * why are these measures more rich than accuracy?
   * don't depend on class distribution
   * so its helpful for evaluating classifiers for rare events like cancer diagnosis